-The HMRC collect the Tax.
-However, if your not in a position to pay them, then inform the HMRC and do not avoid them.
+The HMRC collects the tax.
+However, if you’re not in a position to pay them, inform the HMRC and do not avoid them.
 Contact remains essential.
 Often a Time to Pay arrangement may be arranged, providing you keep contact once receiving your tax demand.
-Further delay may, therefore, cause the HMRC not to offer rearrangement.
-Accordingly proceed to enforce recovery of the debt.
+Further delay may therefore cause HMRC not to offer rearrangement.
+Therefore, proceed to enforce recovery of the debt.

-If payment not made, then the HMRC instruct enforcement officers to attend your premises to collect the debt.
-Therefore it may have fatal consequences on the ongoing viability of your company.
+If payment is not made, HMRC instructs enforcement officers to attend your premises to collect the debt.
+Therefore, it may have fatal consequences for your company’s ongoing viability.
 Act Fast!

-Failing to clear HMRC most importantly, attracts Interest and penalties.
+Failure to clear HMRC therefore attracts interest and penalties.

 Received an HMRC Notice of Enforcement?

 IMPORTANT that you understand your rights.
-Providing you respond fast, then your opportunity to sort a Time to Pay may still be available.
+If you respond quickly, your opportunity to sort a Time to Pay may still be available.